 Instructions

-- Place the salmon fillets skin-side down on the grill grate.
+- Place the salmon fillets directly on the grill grates, skin-side down.
 If you are using a Traeger grill and have the Super Smoke setting, I highly recommend using it.
-Place a temperature probe into the middle of the thickest part of the fillet.
-Close the lid, and smoke the salmon until it reaches an internal temperature of 145 degrees F, about 90 minutes.
-Do not open the lid to check on the salmon, as this will increase cooking time.
-The salmon is cooked when it easily flakes with a fork.
+Place a temperature probe into the thickest part of the fillet.
+Close the lid and let the salmon smoke undisturbed for about 90 minutes or until it reaches an internal temperature of 145°F. Resist the urge to open the lid, as this will extend your cooking time.

 Save This Recipe 💌